Istituto di studi storici postali “Aldo Cecchi”

 The Institute is an association of volunteers (www.issp.po.it) founded in 1982 and based in Prato, in the historical Palazzo Datini, in Via Ser Lapo Mazzei 37.

 It proposes various activities in the postal and communications sector, including: archival and bibliographical research, organisation of conferences and meetings with scholars and academics, the annual “Colloqui di storia postale”, specialisation courses, the publication of the “Quaderni di storia postale” and the six-monthly journal “Archivio per la storia postale - Comunicazioni e società”.
-One of its tasks is the preservation of the archive coming from the Higher Military Post Office, which houses 400,000 original documents relating to the 20th century and which has already provided material for publications published by the historical office of the Army General Staff.

 In addition, the Institute deals with a postal history archive with several fonds, the management of a library-archive with more than 16,000 volumes and pamphlets, plus a newspaper library with 1,200 titles; both can be consulted by appointment from Monday to Friday, with catalogues also online.
 Not to be forgotten are the 1,800 collections on the website.